isaacs/path-scurry/README.md

 If the nearest common ancestor is the root, then an absolute path is returned.

+#### `pw.relativePosix(path: string | Path): string`

+Return the relative path from the PathWalker cwd to the supplied path string or entry, using `/` path separators.

+If the nearest common ancestor is the root, then an absolute path is returned.

+On posix platforms (ie, all platforms except Windows), this is identical to `pw.relative(path)`.

+On Windows systems, it returns the resulting string as a `/`-delimited path.
+If an absolute path is returned (because the target does not share a common ancestor with `pw.cwd`), then a full absolute UNC path will be returned.
+Ie, instead of `'C:\\foo\\bar`, it would return `//?/C:/foo/bar`.

 #### `pw.basename(path: string | Path): string`